Fmstrat/youtube-dl-api/README.md

 The external host variable should be whatever URL is used to access the service remotely.

 The `/data` volume is where videos are downloaded to.

+`FORMAT` is optional and can be used to control the filename format for `youtube-dl`.

 ## Step 2: Secure with SSL (optional, but recommended)
 I recommend using `nginx` for this.
 Below is a sample docker compose and a sample nginx config if you use Lets Encrypt for SSL.